FAForever/fa/README.md

 About this repository
 ---------------------

-This repository represents the updates to the Lua side of the game.
-Examples are balance changes, performance improvements and the introduction of additional features to the game.
-The repository mimics the organisation of the base game.
+This repository contains the changes to the Lua side of the game, such as balance changes, performance improvements, and additional features.
+The repository mimics the organization of the base game.
 A quick reference guide:

 Folder          | Description
 --------------- | -----------